 Pragmatists love to talk about church growth strategies and tactics.
+And technology, and Facebook ads.
+And outreach campaigns.
 They remind us that while church growth is up to God, He uses people and systems to accomplish His purposes.

-The focus is on leadership, engaging culture and executing at a high level, while asking God to bless everything.
+There is a focus on leadership, engaging culture and executing at a high level, while asking God to bless everything.

 So what is the right approach?
 Does God want to the church to grow?
 If so, in what way?
 And what is our role in the process?